rjo67/chess/diary.md

 03.04.15 | | | 1148,7 moves/ms

+## 20.08.17

+fixed bug in check-cache, where a pawn promotion on a north ray to the king would result in a square being incorrectly marked as 'check'.

+Merged checkcache work into master.

 ## 19.08.17

 Added 'BitSetUnifier' interface and two further bitset implementations (lucene and javolution (snapshot version)).